-- Over 220 million Americans are eligible to cast their ballot ahead of Election Day.
+- Millions of Americans are eligible to cast their ballot ahead of Election Day.

 - The vast majority of voters have multiple options for how they can cast their ballot early— they can vote in person or by mail at a time that is convenient for them.

 - When Americans vote early, they ensure last-minute problems, long lines at the polls, or confusing election laws cannot prevent them from casting their ballot.